Helping millions of people navigate the world of technology.

 These monitoring tools usually eat up a lot of CPU and RAM.
 Hence, they should be easy to spot.

-However, keep in mind that your IT admin may have tweaked your system settings so as to hide the monitoring program.
+However, keep in mind that your IT admin may have tweaked your system settings to hide the monitoring program.
 If the program runs in stealth mode, it won’t appear in the Task Manager or the list of installed programs.

 2. Check if Unknown Programs Are Installed